Polynomial partitioning on varieties of codimension two and point-hypersurface incidences in four dimensions: Introduction

 To make this strategy work efficiently, one needs a polynomial partitioning theorem on varieties.
 For hypersurfaces, such a result has been achieved independently by Zahl \cite{Zahl:ibnpsitd} and by Kaplan, Matou{\v{s}}ek, Sharir and Safernov\'a \cite{KMSS:udtd}, and applied to incidence problems in $\R^{3}$.
 Extending it to varieties of arbitrary codimension has been identified as a major obstacle to apply the polynomial partitioning method to incidence problems in dimension $d\ge 4$, see for instance the discussion in \cite[\S 3]{KMSS:udtd}.
 Our main objective in this paper is to present such a result for irreducible varieties of codimension two.

 Given an irreducible algebraic variety $X\subset \C^{d}$ we denote by $\dim(X)$ and $\deg(X)$ its dimension and degree, respectively.
 We also denote by $\delta(X)$ the minimal integer $\delta\ge1$ such that $X$ is an irreducible component of the zero set of a family of polynomials of degree bounded by $\delta$.
-These invariants are related by the inequalities in \eqref{eq:3}, namely
+These invariants are related by the inequalities~(Lemma \ref{lemm:2})

 The following is a simplified version of our polynomial partitioning theorem (Theorem \ref{thm:polynomial-partitioning}).

 \begin{theorem} Let $d\ge 1$ and $X \subset \C^d$ an irreducible variety of codimension at most two.
 Let $\mathcal{P} \subset \R^{d}\cap X$ be a finite subset and $\ell \geq 6\, d \,\delta(X)$.
 Then there is a polynomial $g \in \R[x_{1},\dots, x_{d}]$ of degree bounded by $\ell$ with $\dim(X\cap V(g)) =\dim(X)-1$ such that, for each connected component $C$ of $\R^{d}\setminus V(g)$,